francois2metz/siign/README.md

 - create Docage transaction from Tiime quotes
 - Provide a simple interface for customers to sign quotes
 - Update quote status to Tiime
-- Receice notification once the quote change
+- Receive notification once the quote change

 ## Configuration